 - They can’t determine whether their email was forwarded to someone.

-Related: What is the issue with DND on iOS 15?
+Related: What is the issue with DND on iPhone?

 How else can you protect your mail activity on iOS

-Besides Mail Privacy Protection, Apple has also released the Hide My Email option on iOS 15.
+Besides Mail Privacy Protection, Apple offers the Hide My Email option inside iOS settings.
 As its name implies, Hide My Email helps you create bogus email addresses to sign up for apps and websites so that your original iCloud address remains private.

 ▶ How To Use Hide My Email on Your iPhone and iPad

-That’s all you need to know about Mail Privacy Protection on iOS 15.
+That’s all you need to know about using the Mail Privacy Protection feature on an iPhone.

 RELATED